jeremiahbuckley/MudJack/README.md

 2. Partial failure to run: Some but not all the benchmark tests for a given function fail to run.
 3. Intolerable latency: High latencies may be prohibitively inefficient, which may impair usability even if the function technically is able to run on multiple hardware types. (*note: 'intolerable' may very well be different per function, may need to have an intolerable.txt file that determines the value for each function.)

-To start with: JAX version 0.4.8, PyTorch version 1.12.0, and TensorFlow version 2.11.0.
+To start with: JAX version 0.4.9*, PyTorch version 1.12.0, and TensorFlow version 2.11.0.
+* Note the paper uses JAX 0.4.8, but jaxlib (a critical supporting package of jax) 0.4.8 has been pulled.
+0.4.9 is available.

 In the paper, they do some data analysis to find the best functions to test.
 As a dumb first approximation, we can just test against the functions they list.
 Obviously, future improvements would need to re-analyze to find the appropriate functions for each version.

 #PyTorch